 Meta's provision will be valid for Ukraine, Poland, Latvia, Lithuania, Estonia, Slovakia, Hungary and Romania.
 Russia would also have been included, had the Duma not decided to delete Instagram as well (after the cancellation of Facebook).

 Meta's new hate acceptance campaign is in fact associated with another measure.
-We know, thanks to the information gleaned from The Intercept , which the company will allow members to praise the Azov Battalion.
+We know, thanks to the information obtained from The Intercept , which the company will allow members to praise the Azov Battalion.

 This choice, questionable from several points of view, does nothing but demonstrate the power of Meta.

-In just a few seconds, a single company is able to undermine the freedom of expression of the victims, as well as push hundreds of people to the most extreme hatred.
+In just a few seconds, a single company is able to undermine the freedom of expression of victims, as well as push hundreds of people to the most extreme hatred.

 The expected risk